AmantejaMetla/Facial-Emotion-Detector-AI-ML/README.md

 ---

 # Facial Emotion Detector

 ## Overview

-The **Facial Emotion Detector** is a deep learning project that utilizes a convolutional neural network (CNN) to detect and classify human emotions from real-time webcam footage.
-It recognizes seven basic emotions: Angry, Disgust, Fear, Happy, Neutral, Sad, and Surprise.
-The project uses OpenCV for face detection and Keras for emotion recognition.
+This project is a real-time **Facial Emotion Detector** that uses a convolutional neural network (CNN) to recognize human emotions through a webcam.
+It detects seven basic emotions: Angry, Disgust, Fear, Happy, Neutral, Sad, and Surprise.
+The project uses OpenCV for face detection and Keras for emotion classification.

 ## Features

-- **Real-time emotion detection**: Captures live video from the webcam and predicts emotions for detected faces.
+- Detects faces using OpenCV's Haar Cascade Classifier.
-- **Emotion classification**: Classifies emotions into seven categories.
+- Recognizes emotions in real-time from webcam footage.
-- **Face detection**: Uses OpenCV's Haar Cascade Classifier for face detection.
+- Classifies emotions into seven categories.

 ## Requirements

-Before running the code, make sure you have the following libraries installed:
+Install the necessary libraries before running the code:

 ```bash
 pip install opencv-python